Meeting the Grandmaster...

 The Daoists, The Kunlun Mountains & The Wild Goose

-Some time during the ancient Qing Dynasty (265–420 C.E.), Daoist monks living high in the Kunlun Mountains (on China’s southern border with Tibet), developed a system of health & healing called Da Yan (Wild Goose) Qigong.
+Some time during the ancient Jing Dynasty (265–420 C.E.), Daoist monks living high in the Kunlun Mountains (on China’s southern border with Tibet), developed a system of health & healing called Da Yan (Wild Goose) Qigong.
 The Daoists closely observed and followed the ways of nature and were inspired by the Bar-Headed Geese, which also inhabit the Kunlun Mountains.

 These geese are extraordinary.
 They migrate some 2,000 – 3,000 miles over the Himalayas.
 They fly higher than Mount Everest - they’ve been recorded @ 33,000 ft - in tail winds of up to 100 mph!
 Their lungs recycle their breath, so that every available bit of oxygen is used.
 These geese are long lived, stay together through all seasons and mate for life.

 The monks drew on the qualities, character and movements of these birds, devising a set of exercises which integrated Daoist knowledge of nature, principles of the Dao, medicine, martial arts, and their insights into the mind-body gained through years of empirical science and deep meditation.
 In time, the Kunlun Da Yan Qigong system grew to include over 70 different sets of exercises, both dynamic (Dong Gong) and still / meditative (Jing Gong).